Book cover

 System.out.println(names);

 However, we might later need to sort strings based on their length in characters.
-Fortunately, Collections is designed to accommodate this new use case.
-To accomplish this, we need to implement a Comparator object that compares the strings by their length, as shown in the following code:
+Fortunately, the sort method is designed to accommodate this new use case.
+To accomplish this, we need to implement and pass as a parameter a function that compares the strings by their length, as shown in the following code:

 System.out.println(names);

-This shows that the Collections class is open to accommodating this new requirement, while remaining closed, as we didn’t need to modify the source code of the class.
+This shows that the sort method is open to accommodating this new requirement, while remaining closed, as we didn’t need to modify the source code of the method.

 Example 2: The following example shows a function that does not follow the Open-Closed Principle.